okayzed/okp/README.md

 ## status

-${NAME} is not a good idea for anyone to use, but try it anyways
+${NAME} is not a good idea for anyone to use, but try it anyways and let me know what you've built

 ## features